 Dynamic Learning Maps® (DLM®) assessments are designed for students with the most significant cognitive disabilities for whom general state assessments are not appropriate, even with accommodations.
 DLM assessments offer these students a way to show what they know and can do in mathematics, English language arts, and science.

 DLM assessments also help parents and educators establish high academic expectations for students with significant cognitive disabilities.
 Results from DLM assessments support interpretations about what students know and can do.
 Results can inform teachers’ instructional decisions while also meeting statutory requirements for reporting student achievement as required by state accountability programs.

-DLM tests are designed to maximize accessibility for students with significant cognitive disabilities.
-Tests are built to allow multiple ways for students to demonstrate their knowledge, skills, and understandings.
-Test design also incorporates current research on communication in such forms as the DLM core vocabulary, a list of words that have been determined to be highly useful for communicating in both social and academic contexts.
+DLM assessments are designed to maximize accessibility for students with significant cognitive disabilities.
+Assessments are built to allow multiple ways for students to demonstrate their knowledge, skills, and understandings.
+Assessment design also incorporates current research on communication in such forms as the DLM core vocabulary, a list of words that have been determined to be highly useful for communicating in both social and academic contexts.
 At multiple points during the assessment development process, educators from DLM partner states who have expertise in accessibility review the assessments to ensure instructional relevance and minimize barriers for students with specific needs.